cooper-union-ece-251-marano/final-project-ece-251-spring-2024-boomboom/README.md

 By employing this approach, we can utilize 7-bit registers.

-The cons of constructing this computer is that we can have fewer instructions than other computers have.
+The cons of constructing this computer is that we can have fewer room for immediate in I type operations.

 ### Registers
 We set our registers as the following numbers(decimal):